Over our twenty-plus year history, most of our firm's special projects have dealt in some fashion with troubled business entities.

 One of Nina's annual recurring financial reporting clients, an affiliated electronic assembly group, originally engaged our firm over five years ago to assist its outside counsel in an equity restructuring that was complicated by an unconsolidated subsidiary and substantial obligations owed to its controlling officer-shareholders.
 The plan that Nina and Joe devised provided significant tax benefits and satisfied all of the equity holders' economic objectives.

 In preparation for our involvement with troubled businesses, we have acquired significant specialized training.
-Several of us have qualified as Certified Insolvency and Restructuring Advisors (CIRA): Nina earned a bronze medal on her qualifying examinations in 2000; Joe qualified during 2002; Eva earned her certification in 2004; and Becky qualified during 2006.
-We currently have the largest number of CIRAs of any firm in the State of Washington, and Shen recently became a candidate as well.
+Several of us have qualified as Certified Insolvency and Restructuring Advisors (CIRAs): Nina earned a bronze medal on her qualifying examinations in 2000; Joe qualified during 2002; and Eva earned her certification in 2004.
+We currently have the largest number of CIRAs of any firm in the State of Washington, and Shen Liu and Hang Le recently completed the examinations as well.
 Nina is currently the only person in the State of Washington who has completed all of the requirements for the Certification in Distressed Business Valuation.

 We have not just acquired specialized training, however; we have also helped to provide that training to others.
-After completion of his LL.M. degree in Taxation at the University of Washington Law School, Joe served as the instructor for the limited liability company course in that program for three years.
-In addition, Joe, Nina and Becky have made a series of presentations to various professional organizations on insolvency-related topics over the past five years.
+After completion of his LL.M. degree in taxation at the University of Washington Law School, Joe served as the instructor for the limited liability company course in that program for three years.
+In addition, Joe and Nina have made a series of presentations to various professional organizations on insolvency-related topics over the past decade.